 How Full Can a Skip Be?

 You can fill a skip right to the top edge, but not beyond it.
 Most skips have a clear marker or line that shows the maximum fill level.
-Anything loaded above this line can make the skip unsafe to transport.
+Anything loaded above this line can make the container unsafe to transport.
 In some cases, the driver may refuse to collect it or ask for the excess to be removed.

 Overfilling is a common mistake, especially when people try to squeeze in last-minute items.
 If you’re in doubt, it’s almost always better to hire the next size up.
 It works out cheaper than ordering a second skip or being charged for a failed collection.
 If you’re unsure of what skip size you’ll need, Martin Skip Hire offers advice and help through every step of the process.

 Understanding what can and can’t go in a skip saves you time, money and stress.
 It also helps keep your waste disposal legal, safe and efficient.
-If you’ve got unusual items, heavy materials or just need advice on the right skip for the job, get in touch and we’ll talk you through it.
+If you’ve got unusual items, heavy materials or just need advice on the right skip for the job, get in touch, and we’ll talk you through it.

 Ready to book?
 You can order a skip online in just a few minutes, or give us a call for local advice and fast delivery.